 Shop the Top Sportsbooks

 While NFL over/under bets is incredibly easy to understand, they are incredibly challenging to master due to oddsmakers often placing close point totals.
 However, the best advice any new player can get is to shop for the best line.
 The point total can differ from site to site as well as the payout on each side.
+For example, you might be looking at two completely different lines in Arizona and Pennsylvania.
 Before placing an NFL over/under bet, make sure to check out at least three different sportsbooks and the different payouts on each side before playing your final bet.

 Research Betting Trends

 These public bets on popular teams can often inflate point totals, making the "under" a more valuable bet in the right situation.
+Just like making NFL bets ATS, you can hedge when betting the total as well.
 Be sure to check out any available betting trends to see how often the public bets on the over or under for a particular team before making your bet.